Csp-Ai/Super-Intelligence/README.md

 ```
 If you're not logged into Firebase, it will prompt you.

-On CI, auth is handled via `FIREBASE_TOKEN`.
+On CI, auth is handled via the `_FIREBASE_TOKEN` secret.
-If the token isn't provided, Cloud Build simply skips deploying
+If neither `_FIREBASE_TOKEN` nor `FIREBASE_TOKEN` are provided, Cloud Build
-Firebase functions and continues with the Cloud Run deploy.
+skips deploying Firebase functions and continues with the Cloud Run deploy.

 ### CI Deploys